cyber6l/eCTHP-Notes/Labs/Volatility.md

-I found resources like MemLabs on GitHub and CyberDefenders DumpMe incredibly helpful for studying and applying Volatility.
-These sources provided practical challenges and hands-on experience that enhanced my understanding of memory forensics and how to effectively use Volatility for analyzing memory dumps
+I found resources like [MemLabs on GitHub](https://github.com/stuxnet999/MemLabs) and [CyberDefenders DumpMe](https://cyberdefenders.org/blueteam-ctf-challenges/dumpme/) incredibly helpful for studying and applying **Volatility**.
+These sources provided practical challenges and hands-on experience that enhanced my understanding of memory forensics and how to effectively use Volatility for analyzing memory dumps.

 ### **1. Get Volatility 2**